 So if you believe you or someone you know has been the victim of police misconduct, please reach out to our law office today.

 The term police misconduct refers to illegal or inappropriate action engaged in by police officers and can include a slew of actions ranging from discrimination to obstruction of justice.
-Due to the advent of the cell phone, there has been an increase in police misconduct since we are able to see more of their inappropriate actions with photos and recordings.
+Due to the advent of the cell phone, there has been an increase in police misconduct.
+Now we are able to see more inappropriate actions with photos and recordings.
 The awareness is higher than it has ever been, but that does not mean it did not exist before and does not mean it is all captured.
 So, if you believe you are the victim of police misconduct and are seeking legal recourse, reach out to our law office today.

-When you reach out, we can provide you with a no-obligation consultation to go over your legal predicament.
+When you reach out to our law office, we can provide you with a no-obligation consultation to go over your legal predicament.
 Located in West Hempstead, New York, our law office handles police misconduct cases from across Long Island.